NZS-USYD/CySec-Project-3-/Red Team: Summary of Operations.md

 - Exploitation

 ### Exposed Services
-Nmap scan results for each machine reveal the below services and OS details:
+_Nmap_ scan results for each machine reveal the below services and OS details:
 - Command: `$ nmap -sV 192.168.1.0/24 |cat nmapscan.txt`
 - Output:

   <img src="https://github.com/NZS-USYD/CySec-Project-3-/blob/main/Red%20Team%20Operations/Fig.%201.%20NMAP%20scan-Discovery.PNG" width="500" height="600">

-  Fig. 1: Network mapping with NMAP.
+  Fig. 1: Network mapping with _Nmap_.

  From the scan, we are able to identify the target VM defined by the IP `192.168.1.110/24`.
  In order to find the detailed information and services related to port the following comad was used: